 The Washington County Solid Waste Department is responsible for a solid waste disposal system that protects the environment and public health.
-The opening of the 40 West Landfill in 2000 assures the County will meet its estimated disposal needs until 2112.
+Currently the County disposes of solid waste at the 40 West Landfill, which opened in 2000.
+At current disposal rates, this site could meet the County's estimated disposal needs until 2119.
+In 2013, the County entered into an agreement with a private firm to begin construction of a new solid waste facility to handle this material in a more environmental friendly manner.
+This new facility will sort the solid waste materials collected into recyclables, materials that can be processed into a refuse derived fuel (RDF) pellet and materials which need to be land-filled.
+The processing of suitable materials to RDF pellets will be the first phase of operation with this product being sold as a fuel source to industries.
+In phase two of the new facility, the RDF pellets will be further processed to generate a synthetic diesel product which can be sold on the open market.
+Once this facility is in operation, it is anticipated that less than 10% of the solid waste materials received by the County will need to be land-filled.
 The Department operates five solid waste convenience centers that are strategically located throughout Washington County.
 Supporting and strengthening individual and community self-reliance and responsibility in the areas of waste reduction, recycling, and proper disposal of solid waste is the mission of the Solid Waste Department.
 The Department operated as a special revenue fund until fiscal year 2002, when it was reclassified as an enterprise fund.